zaiisao/Documentation/en/Audio Broadcast/start_live_audio_unity.md

 ---
-title: Start a Voice Broadcast
+title: Start a Audio Broadcasting
 description:
 platform: Unity
-updatedAt: Mon Dec 23 2019 04:20:15 GMT+0800 (CST)
+updatedAt: Wed Feb 26 2020 06:16:20 GMT+0800 (CST)
 ---
-# Start a Voice Broadcast
+# Start a Audio Broadcasting
-Use this guide to quickly start a basic voice broadcast with the Agora SDK for Unity.
+Use this guide to quickly start a basic audio broadcasting with the Agora SDK for Unity.

 ## Prerequisites